How to Sew Pointe Shoes

 Wrapping the Elastic Strip

-Wear the shoes and do an elastic position so that one edge begins near your heel and the other remains next to your foot in front of your ankle.
-The elastic should overlap the shoe edge by about 0.25 inches (0.64 cm).
-Mark the position on your shoe inside or pin the elastic in place so you can stitch it in the desired position.
+The resilient should overlap the footwear edge by about 0.25 inches (0.64 cm).
+Mark the position on your footwear inside or pin the elastic in place so you can stitch it in the desired position.

 • Attempt various positions to notice what is most natural to you.